truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 ## Two Factor Authentication

 Two-factor authentication is an used to double check the authentication of an account user.
-The first verification occurs whent he user logs in with a username and a password.
+The first verification occurs when the user logs in with a username and a password.
 Two-factor authentication adds an extra step in the process, a second security layer, that re-confirms their identity.
-If you already follow basic password security measures, two-factor authentication will make it more difficult for unverified users to log in to your account.
+If basic password security measures are in place, two-factor authentication will make it more difficult for unverified users to log in to your account.

 Enabling Two Factor Authentication requires an email address that has been Authenticated.
-To Authenticate an email address requires that [SMTP Email]({{<relref "/TrueCommand/alerts/alertmanage.md" >}}) has been set up in Settings -> Alert Services.
+Authenticating a User's email address requires that [SMTP Email]({{<relref "/TrueCommand/alerts/alertmanage.md" >}}) has been set up in Settings -> Alert Services.

+To verify the users email address and set 2FA:

+Go to The User Profile
+Enter the email address for the User and click Save Changes.
+Check the User's email for the verification code.
+Copy the code from the email.
+Paste the code in the Confirmation code field in the Confirmation window.
+Click OK.
+Set Enable 2FA and click Save Changes.

 ## Automatic Creation with LDAP